Skip to main content

 any or null

-The depot id, in the format depots/<id>
+The depot id, in the format depots/<id>.
+If not provided, the team's Main Depot will be used.

 Responses